 Conflict is inevitable in every marriage and relationship.
 While most couples are able to resolve or manage “day-to-day” conflict through their own efforts and resources, when a problem persists, or when a couple is confronted with an issue that is overwhelming, professional help is needed.

 Finding solutions to relationship problems is often more challenging for people in certain professions.
-Admitting that help is needed and heightened concerns about privacy and confidentiality can make it particularly difficult for medical professionals to ask for assistance.
-Intelligence, education, and proficiency in one’s own professional work provides no immunity to marital discord and other relationship concerns.
+Admitting that help is needed and heightened concerns about privacy and confidentiality can make it particularly difficult to seek assistance.
+Knowledge, experience, and proficiency in one’s own professional work provides no immunity to marital discord and other relationship concerns.

 Issues with which many couples struggle include conflict over money and finances, competing work and family demands, issues with in-laws and other family members, parenting concerns, sexual dissatisfaction and intimacy issues, lack of trust, poor communication, emotional detachment, escalating conflict, and infidelity or the suspicion of infidelity.
 However, research indicates that with professional support, couples who make a commitment to improving their relationship are very often able to successfully resolve problem issues and build a more satisfying marriage or relationship.